What You Need to Know About Ketamine and Addiction

 What are Ketamine Addiction Treatment Options?

-The current treatment options available for ketamine treatment include counselling options such as cognitive-behavioral therapy (CBT), individual therapy, group therapy, family therapy, and motivational enhancement therapy.
+The current treatment options available include counseling options such as cognitive-behavioral therapy (CBT), individual therapy, group therapy, family therapy, and motivational enhancement therapy.

 Much like with other types of drug addiction, counseling aims to tackle the root causes of addiction and help a person to change their patterns of thinking in order to help them realize why they might be using a particular drug and if there might be healthier methods of coping available.